Jianningli/MIA/README.md

 * ## interpretation of learnt features for volumetric shape completion For better visualization, the 3D patch as well as the 3D feature maps are projected into a 2D plane.
+The features learnt by a deep learning model for the volumetric shape completion task are human interpretable.

 ![example](https://github.com/li-jianning/patch-based-skull-completion/blob/master/images/features.png)